my-rna-health/rna-seq/README.md

 For example, for RNA-Seq workflow the user should choose pipelines/quantification/quantification.wdl as main workflow and quant_sample.wdl, quant_run.wdl, extract_run.wdl as subworkflows.
 In the input json GSM ids should be specified together with pates to output folder and salmon indexes.
 With CromwellClient it is possible to put default json values for each of te pipelines to reduce the number of input parameters.

-The way how to run pipelines with Combinations of [CromwellClient](https://github.com/antonkulaga/cromwell-client) and Cromwell server is documented at CromwellClient repository that is also developed by Systems Biology of Aging Group.
-Running from the Swagger API is similar to running with CromwellClient but insteads of opening the clinet URL the user should open the server URL (i.e. http://cromwell:8000 or whenever Cromwell server is deployed) and put JSON and wdl files to swagger forms.
-Running from the console is documented at [Official cromwell documentation](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/#step-3-running-the-workflow)

-All the tools used in pipelines are wrapped inside docker containers which are published at (https://quay.io/repository/comp-bio-aging/)[https://quay.io/repository/comp-bio-aging/] with dockerfile sources at [https://github.com/antonkulaga/biocontainers](https://github.com/antonkulaga/biocontainers).
+All the tools used by the workflows are used in the from of official (at dockerhub) or unofficial (https://quay.io/repository/comp-bio-aging/)[https://quay.io/repository/comp-bio-aging/], build specifically for the pipeline, containers with dockerfile sources at [https://github.com/antonkulaga/biocontainers](https://github.com/antonkulaga/biocontainers).
 There is no need to install any tools separately, only running docker daemon is needed.
 Docker installation [is documented](https://docs.docker.com/get-docker/) at the official Docker website.

 RNA-Seq pipeline